UoM-ResPlat-DevOps/SpartanAdvanced/Lessons/Lesson_1.md

 * It is important not to run large scripts on the login node.
 Set up a job on a compute node with `sinteractive`.
 -- *Slide End* --

 -- *Slide* --
-### Shell Scripting with SLURM
+### Shell Scripting with PBS and SLURM
-* Because SLRUM calls a shell when launched any shell commands can can also be used in a PBS script.
+* Because SLRUM calls a shell when launched any shell commands can can also be used in a PBS or SLURM script.
 The following example, an MD Drug Docking experiment, MD3 -  Aspirin to A2 phospholipase, includes a range of Linux commands and shell script structures.
 This includes variable assignment, redirections, and loops.
 This job can be copied to a local directory and lauched like any other SLURM job.
 The jobscript and data files are at: `/usr/local/common/HPCshells/NAMD/drugdock.slurm`
 * A heredoc (also known as a here-string or here-document) is a file or input literal, a section of source code that is treated as a separate file with specified delimiters.
 In various Unix shells the '<<' with a delimiter name will treat subsequent code until the identifier as reached as a separate file.
 With the addition of a minus sign, leading tabs are ignored which aid formatting.
 * For example, the command `tr a-z A-Z << END_TEXT` will conduct a translate on all data until a END_TEXT is reached in the doc for or `tr a-z A-Z <<< 'igneous sedimentary metamorphic'` in the string form.
 Variables can also be parsed. e.g.., `rocks='igneous sedimentary metamorphic'`, `tr a-z A-Z <<< $rocks`.
 * Heredocs can also be used however to create SLURM scripts.
 A loop can be used to create multiple jobs for submission.
 See `/usr/local/common/HPCshells/herescript.slurm`.